Lourdez/images/testing MD /Cloudwatch.md

 + Collect logs from Amazon EC2 instances and on-premises servers, running either Linux or Windows Server.

-+ Versions 1.300025.0 and later can collect traces from the AWS X-Ray OpenTelemetry auto-instrumention SDKs and send them to the X-Ray backend.
++ Versions 1.300025.0 and later can collect traces from the AWS X-Ray Open Telemetry auto-instrumentation SDKs and send them to the X-Ray backend.

 ## How To Create Cloud Watch